-Sometimes clients get divorced.
-The lower earner (perhaps a stay-at-home parent) may still file on the higher earner’s record, provided he or she meetings a few conditions.
+It’s a fact of life: clients get divorced.
+The lower earner (perhaps a stay-at-home parent) may still file on the higher earner’s record, provided he or she meets a few conditions.

 To file on an ex-spouse’s record, he or she must have been married at least 10 years, be at least 62, and be currently unmarried.
-And filing on an ex’s record is usually only worth it if the person’s own benefit would be less than the benefit received from an ex’s.
-A divorced client may not realize the ex-spouse doesn’t have to give permission and filing won’t affect the ex’s own benefits.
+Filing on an ex’s record is usually only worthwhile if the person’s own benefit would be less than the benefit received from an ex’s.
+A divorced client may not realize the ex-spouse doesn’t have to give permission, and filing won’t affect the ex’s own benefits.